antoniiolpzzz/PDS-CuriousMind/Documentation/Manual/UserManual.md

 ### 🧪 Test Database

-CuriousMind includes a test database designed to verify the correct functioning of the application in the following directory.
-It contains realistic examples of the app’s workflow, ideal for functional testing, located in the folder: [Cursos de Prueba](src/..DDBB....TODO). .
-In addition, the application has 2 default courses that will be imported in case the user has an empty database when running int he directory ....samplescouses...TODO
+CuriousMind includes a database designed for testing purposes, which is used to verify the correct functioning of the application.
+It contains realistic examples of the application's flow, making it ideal for functional testing.

+Additionally, the application is set up so that if no courses exist in the database at startup, two default courses are automatically generated.
+All of this can be found in the following folder: [DDBB](https://github.com/antoniiolpzzz/PDS-CuriousMind/blob/2786285b5e783a23504fe9d701aa23ca6242abb3/Documentation/Test/DDBB).

 ---